adrianschrader/gfs-fouriertransform/README.md

 make clean # Delete all temporary build files, will preserve your PDF output
 ```

 All projects share the same resources via symlinks.
-Should those not work on your workstation, update them like this:
+Should those not work on your workstation update them like this:

 ```bash
 sudo chmod +x symlinks.sh